The Bankrate promise

 - E: Taxes and other government fees – The fees for recording the mortgage with the city or county and the property transfer taxes, if applicable

-- F: Prepaids – Any costs you’re prepaying, such as homeowners or mortgage insurance premiums or property taxes
+- F: Prepaids – Any costs you’re prepaying, such as homeowners insurance or mortgage insurance premiums or property taxes

 - G: Initial escrow payment at closing – Your first homeowners insurance premiums and property taxes to be in escrow